 How long do dental bridges last?

 The lifespan of dental bridges can vary based on factors like oral hygiene, overall health, and maintenance.
-However, they can last roughly 10-15 years or more with proper care.
+Bridges can last 15 years or more with proper care.

 Are dental bridges painful?